top of page

 Rare Support Centre Aotearoa

-Rare Disorders NZ has developed a proposal for a Rare and Undiagnosed Disorders Centre of Expertise in the health system, which we believe will make a significant difference to the health and wellbeing of the 300 000 New Zealanders living with a rare disorder.
-The Centre will identify gaps in the delivery of service and support in New Zealand’s health and other systems for people living with rare disorders, similar to other initiatives globally.
+Rare Disorders NZ has developed a proposal for a Rare and Undiagnosed Disorders Centre of Expertise in the new health system, which could make a significant difference to the health and wellbeing of the 300 000 New Zealanders living with a rare disorder.
+The Centre could identify gaps in the delivery of service and support for people living with rare disorders, similar to other initiatives globally.
+Read more about the proposed Rare Support Centre Aotearoa

 Autism Research Clinic